morrownr/USB-WiFi/The_Short_List.md

 2.4 GHz only: Alfa AWUS036NHA, Alfa AWUS036NEH, EDUP EP-8551

-- If you are looking for a portable adapter to take on the road (managed (client))
+- If you are looking for a portable adapter to take on the road (managed (client) mode)

 5 GHZ: Netgear A6210, Linksys AE6000